0xfave/solana-txn-monitor-tool/README.md

 ### 🚧 In Progress
 - Error recovery and rate limiting
-- Transaction parser with IDL support
+- Instruction decoding from IDL schemas
 - Rules engine for flagging transactions

 ### 📋 Planned